Accelerated 100% Online

 Mar, May, July, August

-Make a Difference with a Global Lens
+Make a difference with a global lens.

-Public health is a dynamically changing industry with swiftly evolving on a global scale.
+Public health is a dynamically changing industry that is swiftly evolving on a global scale.
 With a Graduate Certificate in Public Health, you’ll be opening pathways to pursue further studies and career-oriented outcomes.
 Our course is designed to train you with broad quantitative, analytical and communication skills from industry leading academics to let you triumph and take the lead in revolutionary change in the industry.

 The Graduate Certificate of Public Health encompasses topics that will allow you to navigate public health systems with confidence and extend your knowledge in epidemiology, biostatistics, health promotion and disease.
 The course will test your ability in researching methods for healthcare and incorporate the concepts and applications of public healthcare interventions.
-All providing you the precise abilities and acumen to discover rewarding the rewarding prospects of public health.
+All providing you the precise abilities and acumen to discover the rewarding prospects of public health.

 What you will learn